ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 **We recommend that you read the entire procedure before initiating it**

-**Important** SSC is using Azure Devops Repositories and Pipelines as it's git solution.
+**Important** SSC is using Azure Devops Repositories and Pipelines as its git solution.

 # Organization
 Shared Services Canada uses the "[Multiple GCP organizations](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#multiple-gcp-organizations)" achitecture.